mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/getting_started/installation/installation.md

     bash install_depend_pkgs.sh
     ```

+    Compile and install vLLM-MindSpore Plugin:

+    ```bash
+    pip install .
+    ```

+    User can also refer to [Version Compatibility](#version-compatibility), check the Python version, download vLLM-Mindspore Pulgin whl package, and use pip to install.

 - **vLLM-MindSpore Plugin Manual Installation**

-    If users require custom modifications to dependent components such as vLLM, MindSpore, Golden Stick, or MSAdapter, they can prepare the modified installation packages locally and perform manual installation in a specific sequence.
+    If users require custom modifications to dependent components such as vLLM, MindSpore, or MSAdapter, they can prepare the modified installation packages locally and perform manual installation in a specific sequence.
 The installation sequence requirements are as follows:

     1. Install vLLM